Using a Dry Powder Inhaler

 Check that you have the correct medicine.
 If you use several inhalers, put a label on each one so that you know which one to use at the right time.

 Remove the cap from the inhaler, if there is one.

 Load the inhaler: Step 3

-Load a dose of medicine into the inhaler as directed by your doctor or pharmacist.
-If your inhaler already has the medicine loaded, skip to step 4.
+Add or load a dose of medicine as directed by your health care provider.
 Your inhaler may look different from the one pictured.

 Breathe out completely: Step 4

 Tilt your head back a little, and breathe out slowly and completely.
 Hold the inhaler away from your mouth when you breathe out.
 Do not breathe out into the inhaler.
 This can blow some of the powder out of the inhaler.
 Also, the moisture in your breath can cause the dry powder to clump together and clog the inhaler.